Staycation holidays in New Zealand with your pet

 1) A staycation supports your local economy

-The drop in international and local tourism in 2020 has been really devastating for many little businesses around New Zealand, which has a knock-on effect on our whole economy.
+The drop in international and local tourism in recent years has been really rough for many little businesses around New Zealand, which has a knock-on effect on our whole economy.

-Show your support by planning to spend your holiday pennies in local shops, pubs, restaurants and tourist attractions.
+Show your support by planning to spend your holiday pennies in local shops, eateries and tourist attractions.
 We promise they will be extremely grateful for it, plus, you get to enjoy all the amazing produce, handicrafts and history this country has to offer!

 Holidaying close to home is still a really safe bet while things in the world are still a bit uncertain.
-It's really exciting seeing travel bubbles opening up with Australia.
-But as we all know, unforeseen events such as the pandemic can really throw our plans in the air in the blink of an eye.
+As we all know, unforeseen events such as the pandemic can really throw our plans in the air in the blink of an eye.
 As such, keeping your holiday within the country gives you the flexibility and certainty of knowing the area and the rules, as well as knowing how to stay safe.

 We are holding onto hope for bigger trips around the globe in the very near future.
 But a staycation is an excellent way to start.